osrf/gazebo_tutorials/install_ubuntu/tutorial_5.0.md

         sudo apt-get update
         sudo apt-get install gazebo5
-        # For developers that works on top of Gazebo, one extra package
+        # For developers that work on top of Gazebo, one extra package
         sudo apt-get install libgazebo5-dev

 1. Check your installation